-**Welcome!
+**CLICK HERE FOR CHRISTMAS SHIPPING DATES - Welcome!
 I Typically Ship Once a Week (usually Saturdays).
 Orders £51 ($70 USD) and Up Ship for £17 ($23 USD) to USA* ALL UK orders over £51 ship FREE**

 Using Pine Cones to Create Your Own Vintage Style Ornaments